A fun ready for Easy-Bake oven fans!

 As a life-long foodie, I’ve always been fascinated by the way food and cooking are marketed to kids.
 There have been a lot of ‘pretend kitchens’ and pretend food – usually plastic or plush – but nothing compares to the interactivity offered by an Easy-Bake oven.
 Todd seems to have captured that magic in the comprehensive book; he certainly did a lot of research, as evidenced by the lengthy bibliography.
 I am excited to think that millions of cooks today just might owe their interest in food preparation to a toy oven that gave them the capability and confidence to bake without supervision.

 The iconic Easy-Bake oven was launched in 1963 and since that time, more than 30 million have been purchased.
-Todd himself is the proud owner of a substantial collection of vintage models, all of which will be on display at the book launch and book signing event, taking place Monday, November 4 from 5:30 – 8:00 pm at Art-is-in Bakery, 250 City Centre Avenue in Ottawa.
+Todd himself is the proud owner of a substantial collection of vintage models, all of which were on display at the book launch and book signing event.